Douwe-Spaanderman/InteractiveNet/GUI/README.md

 # Installation

 In order to setup the monailabel server you need to follow the installation guides [here](../README.md#installation).
-Next you will need to install the extra requirements, found in the requirements.txt.
+Next you will need to install the extra requirements, found in the requirements_extra.txt (or in requirements.txt).
 This can be easily done using pip:
 ```
-pip install -r requirements.txt
+pip install -r requirements_extra.txt
 ```

-Next you will need to either install [3D slicer](https://www.slicer.org/) or the [OHIF](https://ohif.org/) viewer.
+Next, you will need to either install [3D slicer](https://www.slicer.org/) or the [OHIF](https://ohif.org/) viewer.
 Finally, in both viewers you have to install the monailabel plugin as described [here](https://github.com/Project-MONAI/MONAILabel/README#Plugins).

+Alternatively, we provided a [docker](https://www.docker.com/) image in order to setup the monailabel application, and everything required.
+Note that this doesn't include the viewer.

 # Usage